 2.1.4.
 Product Classification of the Organization

-Helanka is a leading footwear retailer in the areas of Awissawella, Ehaliyagoda, Negambo, Horana, Piliyandala with a comfortable, durable & fashionable shoes.
+Halanka is a leading footwear retailer in the areas of Awissawella, Ehaliyagoda, Negambo, Horana, Piliyandala with a comfortable, durable & fashionable shoes.
 It is not just like a common footwear retailer which means they strive to fulfil the shoe requirement of the customers more than their expected level.
-Anyone can easily understand that uniqueness of Helanka by only entering into one of showroom.
+Anyone can easily understand that uniqueness of Halanka by only entering into one of showroom.
 The mass product range classification is depicted by 2.1. figure like below,

 Figure.2.1.
 The Production Classification of the Organization